So You Want to be a Dog Trainer!

 How do I prepare to be a dog trainer?

 One excellent first step you can take is to join the Association of Professional Dog Trainers.
 The APDT is the largest professional association of dog trainers in the world.
-The APDT offers many benefits, including the largest and most informative seminars on dog training/behavior available, an outstanding bimonthly newsletter, Internet e-mail lists where trainers share training tips and information, and numerous opportunities to network with other training professionals.
+The APDT offers many benefits, including the largest and most informative seminars on dog training/behavior available, an outstanding monthly newsletter, a community forum where trainers share training tips and information, and an annual educational conference featuring experts in the dog training and behavioral industry, as well as numerous opportunities to network with other training professionals.

 Do my own dogs need to pass a test?